Promoted to Manager: The 3 Questions You Must Answer

 Based upon management training program data over 25 years, make sure that your new mangers can confidently and competently answer these fundamental questions.

 A good start is often based upon clear expectations.
-Our organizational alignment research found that strategic clarity accounts for thirty-one percent of the difference between high and low performing teams
+Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing teams.
+Meet with your team and set up one-on-one meetings to learn about who they are on both a personal and professional basis.

-Plan to meet with those stakeholders in the organization upon whom you will depend upon for resources, support and collaboration.
+Plan to meet with the stakeholders in the organization upon whom you will depend upon for resources, support, and collaboration.
 Your key stakeholders are those individuals and groups who have a direct impact on the success of your team.
+For each stakeholder, identify what they need from you, what you need from them, how success will be measured, and if there are any barriers to success.

 3. What Are the Current Gaps and How Can You Fill Them?